 When you consider the three corners of the rhetorical triangle, your points will be more easily understood by both your reader and listener.

-Understanding basic rhetorical techniques will allow your message to have more credibility, power, and impact.
+Understanding basic rhetorical techniques will give your message more credibility, power, and impact.

 Related: Communication Is Key